Bdot42/mfakto/README.txt

 2.2    Linux
 2.3    Windows
 2.4    macOS
-3      Howto get work and report results from/to the primenet server 4      Known issues
+3      Getting work and reporting results
+4      Known issues
 4.1    Stuff that looks like an issue but actually isn't an issue 5      Tuning